 SLOW is a place to be yourself, in the utterly changed circumstances in which you find yourself, and take strength from the support of others, before returning to daily life and it's challenges.

 Quick dates for your diary

-Our next SLOW day time group is on Wednesday, September 6th at 11.00 – 12.30.
+Our next SLOW evening group is on Thursday, October 19th at 7.30 – 9.00.
 As ever, all bereaved parents are welcome.
-If you’d like to come, or find out more about the groups, workshops and or our charity, please use the contact form here on the site to get in touch, or give us a […]
+If you’d like to come, or find out more about the groups, workshops and or our charity, please use the contact form here on the site to get in touch, or give us a call. […]

 Happy Those Who Mourn: Saturday 29th October 2017 Loss, Lamentations and Laughter This day will explore the theme of loss through poetry, psychology, scripture, contemplative theology and reflective exercises.
 Julie is Director of Encounter, The London Course in Spiritual Direction.
 She is a psychotherapist, spiritual director, supervisor and trainer.
 She is also a licensed lay minister […]

 ‘Work helps me’ W1A’s Jason Watkins on coping with grief.
 Our patron Jason Watkins was interviewed last weekend in the Mail on Sunday about his career, including his roles in W1A and Line of Duty, and what motivates him to work so hard.
 He also talks about his forthcoming role in a new production […]

 The Revlon Girls – a play based on the real life story of a group of bereaved Aberfan mothers Park Theatre is running a play about the period after the Aberfan disaster of 1966 when 116 children died when their school was caught in a landslide.
 The play is an experience of loss, friendship and […]